kosshi-net/scuep/README.md

 - [libcue](https://github.com/lipnitsk/libcue)
 - [taglib](https://github.com/taglib/taglib)

-All should be in repositeries of most distributions.
+All should be in repositeries of most distributions, if not already installed.

 ## License
 GPLv2